Which Rutherfords owned slaves or were slaves, indentured, bought or sold?

+I do have some further Genealogical information related to those mentioned in the "Joe Rutherford narrative", so if that's of interest - email me and I can share what I have.
 If you find any history of Rutherford-related slaves or slave-owners we can add to this section, please email me so I can add them.
 If your family has slave history you'd like to document somewhere online, even if not Rutherford-related, please send me the information you'd like to see posted here, with proper attributions if any apply.

-CLICK to Visit the Virginia Museum of History and Culture - Unknown No Longer: A Database of Virginia Slave Names
+CLICK to visit Virginia Museum of History and Culture's "Unknown No Longer: A Database of Virginia Slave Names"

 Slavery in Rutherford County, TN - Slave Records